 I don’t profess to know much about architecture, but I know what I like and Gaudi’s work is right up there.
-I first visited Barca more than a decade ago and was struck immediately by how beautiful, and often colourful, his buildings were.
+On my first visit to Barca, I was struck immediately by how beautiful, and often colourful, his buildings were.
 This is my guide to Barcelona’s must-see Gaudi spots…

 ‘However, knowing what my local builders are like, I think that’s possibly a tight timeline.
 Maybe Spanish contractors are different, I just don’t know.
 I highly doubt it, though.
 We can only wonder *just* how many cups of tea the Archbishop has to make in a day to keep all those workers happy…’

 Anyway, despite the fact that the cathedral isn’t even finished yet, it has already earned UNESCO World Heritage status.
 That’s a rather incredible feat, considering it might be crap when it’s done.
 I jest, course.
 It’s already jaw-dropping, so it can only more so in the future.